 Recognizing Our Donors

-We are very proud to recognize those donors whose generous gifts this past year earned them membership in one of the giving societies listed below.
+We are very proud to recognize donors whose generous gifts this past year earned them membership in one of the giving societies listed below.

 The J. Robert Atkinson Heritage Society

 In an effort to ensure that Braille Institute will have the opportunity to say “thank you” to people who have remembered us in their estate plan, the J. Robert Atkinson Heritage Society was established.
 Named after Braille Institute’s founder, The J. Robert Atkinson Heritage Society is our way of honoring those individuals who have provided for Braille Institute’s future through a will, trust, charitable gift annuity, bank account, IRA account, life insurance policy, company retirement plan, pension, or other instrument which allows the designation of funds to a beneficiary.
 If you have included Braille Institute in your estate plan, we encourage you to register as a J. Robert Atkinson Heritage Society member.
-To find out more about making a planned gift or a bequest to Braille Institute please contact our Department of Philanthropy or visit the Estate Planning pages on this website.
+To find out more about making a planned gift or a bequest to Braille Institute please contact our Philanthropy Department or visit the Estate Planning pages on this website.

 Mary and John Longyear Society

 A giving circle, named after the year of our founding, that includes all donors who made gifts of cash, securities, or property, regardless of gift purpose, (excluding planned gifts and bequests) in a cumulative amount of $1,000 or more in a calendar year.
-To find out more about the many ways to make a financial gift to Braille Institute please contact our Department of Philanthropy.

 741 North Vermont Avenue